open-zaak/open-notificaties/docs/conf.md

 * `DB_PORT`: port number of the database, defaults to `5432`.

+* `NUM_PROXIES`: the number of reverse proxies in front of Open Notificaties, as an integer.
+This is used to determine the actual client IP adres.
+Defaults to 1, which should be okay on Kubernetes when using an Ingress.

 * `CACHE_DEFAULT`: redis cache address for the default cache.
 Defaults to `localhost:6379/0`.